Don’t hurt your back

 Analysis: Hmm, still in pain?
 Ok, let’s try codeine.
-(No).
-Ok, let’s discuss a cortisol shot, and in the mean time take more Advil.
+(No, let’s not).
+Ok, let’s discuss a cortisone shot, and in the meantime take more Advil.

 Visit 5: Anesthesiologist

 Analysis: No, this is a consult only.
 We aren’t giving you the shot right now.
-Insurance providers won’t allow us to perform a shot without pre-authorization. (don’t you guys share notes and MRI images?).
+Insurance providers won’t allow us to perform a shot without pre-authorization.
 We need to schedule it for another time, how’s your schedule in two weeks?

 Visit 6: Anesthesiologist

 Analysis: Your pre-authorization claim was denied, they said to do PT instead.